denniesbor/KAGGLE-PROTECT-THE-GREAT-BARRIER-REEF/README.md

-## Safe the Great Barrier Reef Kaggle MVPs
+## Help the Great Barrier Reef Kaggle MVPs

 This repo hosts notebooks, and helper shell and python files used in data preprocessing and training of `RCNN`, `YOLOv5`, and `YOLOv4` object detection neural net.
 ****